About Word Cosmology

 At the same time, I could feel myself on hold.
 I had finally reached adulthood, which I’d anxiously awaited for years.
 But as I looked at what adulthood offered, nothing attracted me.
 All I could see were new demands that seemed like another prison.

-That experience launched me on a quest that has now spanned over 50 years.
+That experience launched me on a quest that has now spanned over fifty years.
 Not to prove what happened, but to understand the organizing principles behind it.
 If change could be that immediate, there had to be something orderly operating underneath everything.
 I was determined to find it.

 A Simple Hypothesis